 Element Category Component Name Component Weighting Coursework Research Project: Produce a final research project in accordance with research guidelines and ethical frameworks.
 Ensure that you critically evaluate ethical considerations within the project idea and the findings and the research project design.
-(ALO1, 3) 100%
+(ALO1, 2, 3) 100%

-To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 29 th September 2023 Date: 4 th Oct 2023
+To be completed when presented for Minor Change approval and/or annually updated Updated by: Jane Lloyd Approved by: Jessica Cowen Date: 5 July 2024 Date: 9 September 2024